Henderson Settlement, Kentucky Work Camp

 They’d invite you to pray the following Bible verse for them and their friends, “May the God of hope fill you with all joy and peace as you trust in Him, so that you may overflow with hope by the power of the Holy Spirit” (Romans 15:13).

-Ted and Julie Smoker and their five children Abby, Jacob, Nathan, Esther, and Luci, are serving in Guatemala where their mission is to help the indigenous K'ekchi' people, a tribe of the Mayan Indians, develop sustainable business income that will provide for their families.
+Ted and Julie Smoker and their six children Abby, Jacob, Nathan, Esther, Luci and Malakai are serving in Guatemala where their mission is to help the indigenous K'ekchi' people, a tribe of the Mayan Indians, develop sustainable business income that will provide for their families.
 Coffee is a primary crop there that has the greatest potential and is currently the main focus of this venture.

 Visit their mission through the photos below.
 You will see: